DylanMeeus/springboot_jwt_blog/_posts/2015-09-25-incremental-dom.markdown

 The API that IDOM provides makes it really simple to target a custom template engine or any other more expressive API.
 Lets build something to write our components in a more declarative way.

-{% include tweet_quote.html quote_text="The API that IDOM provides makes it really simple to target a custom template engine or any other more expressive API." %}
+{% include tweet_quote.html quote_text="The API that IDOM provides makes it simple to target a custom template engine or any other more expressive API." %}

 Taking a look at the HTML, we know that each element can contain text or other elements, so lets build a recursive function to allow that using JavaScript.
 The final result will be an API that allow us to write IDOM components like the following: